ppoiuy/spellcast-solver/README.md

 To-do:

-FIX ARROW TOGGLING

-header title for list (Highest Value Words)

-highlight first tile in path

-change window text of opened windows to the word and value

-input for number of scores in list

 gem tracker and net gem change
 (annoying to do, maybe toggle button between the other 2 buttons for each tile?)

-exit other windows when opening a window?

 scrape 1 letter words and banned "profanity" words from word list